gipsi/gipsi.github.io/README.md

 ## Real programming:

-Is testing out what you write to see if it behaves the way you want.
+"Is testing out what you write to see if it behaves the way you want."
+Ilona Budapesti

 [Today's code](https://github.com/gipsi/summer-of-code/blob/master/wk3-d1.ipynb)